gofynd/fdk-client-java/documentation/platform/THEME.md

-Apply theme to a specific application by providing company_id, application_id, and theme_id.
+Set and apply a theme to an application or page.

 *Returned Response:*